KeyboardGecko/O2207-trnsltn/README.md

-# Olumpus 2207 english translation
+# Olympus 2207 english translation

 Dialogues are in the /dialogues,
 Most of other stuff is in the /game.